-A study reported by Medical News Today in 2015, for example, associated avocado intake with lower levels of “bad” cholesterol in people who are overweight or obese, while other research has linked avocado consumption with reduced risk of metabolic syndrome.
+A study reported by Medical News Today in 2015, for example, associated avocado intake with lower levels of “bad” cholesterol in people who are overweight or obese, while other

 Of course, such benefits are based on the consumption of avocado flesh, since the skin and seed of the fruit are usually discarded.
 The new study, however, suggests that when we throw away the latter, we may be discarding the most valuable component.

 Dr. Bandyopadhyay and colleagues came to their findings by grounding down around 300 dried avocado seed husks, which is the skin that coats the seeds.

 The grounding process resulted in 21 ounces of avocado seed husk powder.
 Further processing of the powder resulted in three teaspoons of seed husk oil and just over one teaspoon of seed husk wax.

 The team then used chromatography-mass spectrometry analysis to pinpoint the chemical compounds present in the seed husk oil and wax.